-From homes to stocks (and bitcoin, obv), asset price inflation ‘running rampant’
+From homes to stocks (and bitcoin, of course), asset price inflation ‘running rampant’

 Stocks gain, loonie laid low

-Stock investors are in a better mood so far, while the Canadian dollar continues to suffer in the wake of the Bank of Canada decision.
+Stock investors are turning sour after what had looked like a better morning, while the Canadian dollar continues to suffer in the wake of the Bank of Canada decision.

 Tokyo's Nikkei gained 1.5 per cent, and Hong Kong's Hang Seng 0.3 per cent, though the Shanghai composite lost 0.8 per cent.